open-telemetry/community/README.md

 You can also join us on [gitter](https://gitter.im/open-telemetry/opentelemetry-ruby).

+### Erlang SDK

+Regular sync up will be held initially weekly - TODO:@tsloughter add details.

+Meeting notes are held in - TODO:@tsloughter add details.

+You can also join us on [gitter](https://gitter.im/open-telemetry/opentelemetry-erlang).

 ### Other

 We also considering creating SIGs for byte code injection agents and other projects.